-A player unintentionally fails to sufficiently randomize their deck before presenting it to their opponent.
-If the insufficient randomization was intentional, a Cheating - Manipulation of Game Materials infraction should be used instead.
+A player unintentionally fails to sufficiently randomize his or her deck before presenting it to his or her opponent.
+A deck is not randomized if the judge believes a player could know the position or distribution of one or more cards in his or her deck.
+If the insufficient randomization was intentional, the infraction is Cheating - Manipulation of Game Materials.